JiyanBlack/Machine_Learning_Coursera_Note/Week1.md

 (b) Classification - Given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

 # Unsupervised Learning
+Unsupervised learning allows us to approach problems with little or no idea what our results should look like.
+We can derive structure from data where we don't necessarily know the effect of the variables.
 Given a dataset, find pattern in the dataset through specific algorithm.
 ## Clustering
 1. Google News --> Clustering algorithm, different